 More information on proof of English language competency will be provided to selected program participants.

 We strongly encourage all potential applicants and selected participants to speak in English as much as possible – even while you are still in Japan.
 Check with your university International Programs/Exchange office and ask if there are any English Language Tables or Conversation Clubs that you can join at your home university.
 These programs may enable you to interact with international students in Japan and practice/improve your English conversation by speaking with your new international friends!

 Online Resources for Learning English

 The following online resources may be helpful to your English language learning and speaking goals.
-If you live nearby a U.S. Embassy or Consulate you may also want to like their Facebook page or visit their website to learn more about various programs and events they may host for students interested in speaking in English or study/research in the U.S.
+You may want to ‘Like’ the U.S. Embassy Tokyo Facebook page or the Facebook page of your nearest U.S. Consulate in Japan to learn more about various programs and events they may host for students interested in speaking in English or study/research in the U.S.